decentraland/decentraland-rpc/docs/components/introduction.md

 ## Throttling

-Much like Rate limiting, Throttling allows to specify a time interval in which an specific amount of calls to a Component's method can be accepted.
+Much like Rate limiting, Throttling allows to specify a time interval in which an specific amount of calls to a API's method can be accepted.
 This functionality can be accessed through the `@throttle(callLimit, inteval)` decorator:

 ```ts
 @exposeMethod